Learning Support Centre

 The department also has a large team of Educational Assistants.
 Educational Assistants assist in the education and supervision of students.
 South Island School uses an inclusive model in which students are primarily supported within the classroom to access a broad and balanced curriculum.

-South Island School can also request parents, under certain circumstances, to employ an Educational Assistant to support their child for reasons such as health and personal care, safety of students and staff, and curriculum access.
+South Island School can also request parents, under certain circumstances, to employ an Educational Assistant to support their child for reasons such as health and personal care, the safety of students and staff, and curriculum access.
 For a student to have a parent funded EA, the student would normally be on the register at LOA3/4.

 The Individual Needs Department caters for a diverse range of learning needs following the identification of need based on the 6 ‘Dimensions of Schooling’ and ESF ‘Levels of Adjustment’ 1 to 4.